 So while Google, Facebook, Youtube, Twitter, Apple, Snapchat and a number of other platforms each requires unique versions of your video, you can be justified in feeling that it is just getting more difficult.
 So how do you cope?
 How do you overcome the fragmenting technology market?

 Digital Asset Management for Video

 The answer is that the secret sauce lies in digital asset management.
 A platform like Overcast has been developed with the business and creator in mind.
-Our customers come first and we know they do not have the technical knowhow to perform the technical tasks we are all aware need done.
-We know that you need to make money doing what you are doing and that video is there to help with that process.
-And we also know that not having been trained as an editor should not preclude you from handling simple technical tasks that can all be performed unattended in the background.
+Our customers come first and we know they do not have the technical know-how to perform the technical tasks required.
+We know that you need to turn a profit and that video is there to help with that process.
+And we also know that not having experience as an editor should not preclude you from handling simple technical tasks.
+These should be performed unattended in the background.

 Ultimately what I mean by “getting better” is that it means being able to do more, manage more, hit those targets you want to achieve and ultimately make more money.
 Isn’t that the goal – to try to figure out what the secret sauce is that will help us make money at the digital game?
 Sure, we hear about others achieving amazing successes.
 And every business can do it.
 So for those of you who haven’t cracked it yet, don’t feel as if it’s out of your reach.
 You’re just a step behind and you need to empower your team with the right tools to put you on an equal footing.
-Chances are it is the technology (and not the people) that is getting in the way of your scaling and your goals.
-And that investing a bit of time and money in the right learning and technology will give your team the toolset to make things better.
+Chances are it is the technology (and not the people) that is getting in the way.
+And that investing a bit of time and money in the right learning and technology will enable your team to make things better.
 In the long run, it should help you to win.